JerryHamm/Extractify-Automatic-License-Plate-Recognition/README.md

 **Note: this project requires Python 3.7, 3.8, 3.9, or 3.10 to run**

-Check if python is already installed: `python3 --version`
+Check if python is already installed: `python --version`

 ## 2. Clone the repository